MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 To address this timing issue, you will run a PowerShell script in this task that creates a sensitivity label and publishes it to a label policy.
 By the time you get to the last day of class, this label policy will have propagated through the system, and you'll be able to test it.

-**Note:** In the sensitivity label lab that you perform on the last day of class, you will create another label and label policy, just ones with different names.
+**Note:** In the sensitivity label lab that you perform on the last day of class, you will create another label and label policy - just ones with different names.
 Their settings will be exactly the same as the ones created by this script.
 The sensitivity label lab will give you the experience of creating a label and publishing a label policy using the Microsoft 365 UI.
 However, when you perform the tasks to test the sensitivity label and label policy, you won't test the ones that you created and published in the UI, since they won't be available for testing until the next day.
 Instead, you will test the label and label policy that were created and published using the script that you run in this task.

 1. On **LON-CL1**, select the **File Explorer** icon from the Windows taskbar.
+Maximize the File Explorer window.

 2. In **File Explorer**, navigate to the following folder location: **C:\Users\Administrator.ADATUM\Documents\Lab Setup**.